 We know you will have many questions as you prepare to start your academic year with us.
-Here you will find useful information that will answer many of your questions and a list of the staff and teachers you can contact if you have more detailed questions.
+Here you will find useful information that will answer many of your questions as well as a list of the staff and teachers you can contact if you have more detailed questions.

 Christmas and Spring Break

-Students should not leave early or come back.
+Students should not leave early or come back late.
 Teachers are unable to re-teach lessons, so a student's grade will be affected.
-Airport transportation will not be provided for early departures or late arrivals.
+Airport transportation is included in the tuition.
+However, there will be an additional fee of $50 for transportation for early departures or late arrivals.

 What should I bring with me?
 Clothing?
 School supplies?
 Can I ship things in advance?